BattletechModders/cFixes/README.md

     chassisdef_urbanmech_UM-R90.json - fixed costs
     chassisdef_vindicator_VND-1AA.json - fixed costs

-### StreamingAssets/data/contracts/ - CHECKED GOOD FOR 1.9.1
+### StreamingAssets/data/contracts/
-All Escort and Capture Base contracts have had the word "Dropship" replaced with "DropShip" as used in the BT writers guide, other small typos may also have been fixed in those files.
+All Escort and Capture Base contracts have had the word "Dropship" replaced with "DropShip" as used in the BT writers guide, a list too long to put here.
+Listed here are all the other contracts that have been fixed.

     Assassinate_HardTarget.json - extra space removed
     c_fp_allianceDavion_b2_fireMission.json - DropShip formatting